 Locals of the area are mostly Hindus, while there are some followers of Buddhism as well.
 However, Hindu culture and tradition in this part of Nepal is different from other parts of the country.
 They worship Masto deity which do not have any definite form like other Hindu gods and goddesses.
 The social belief and lifestyles of this region is highly guided by the 'Masto'.
 They believe they can communicate with the deity through shamans.

-Besides Saipal as a mountain, it is also a center of civilization and religiosity.
-Myth has it that the mountain is the abode of Hindu Gods and Goddesses.
-The name Sapial, according to Hindu mythology, is named after Lord Bishnu as Mt Kailash is named after Lord Shiva.
-In the Hindu civilization, there are three major Gods-Brahma, Bishnu and Shiva-the Gods of creation, nurturing and destruction.
-The local people believe that as Mt Kailash is home to Lord Shiva, Mt Saipal, in the same manner is the residence of Lord Bishnu, who rests upon the lap of Sesnaag, a five headed holy Serpent God.
+Besides, Saipal as a mountain, it is also a center of civilization and religion.
+Myths have it that the mountain is the abode of Hindu gods and goddesses.
+Sapial, according to Hindu mythology, is named after Lord Bishnulike like Mt Kailash is named after Lord Shiva.
+In Hindu religion, there is a trinity of three gods – Brahma, the creator; Bishnu the protector; and Shiva the destroyer.
+Locals of the area believe that as Mt Kailash is home to Lord Shiva, Mt Saipal, in the same manner, is the residence of Lord Bishnu, who rests upon the lap of SheshNaag -- a five-headed holy Serpent God.

 Please fill the form so we could share something great for you.
 Keep in touch with us.